-Progressive, the fourth-biggest U.S. auto insurer, has sued (PGR)Allstate Corp.
-(ALL) and Liberty Mutual Holding Co. over similar programs.
+Progressive, the fourth-biggest U.S. auto insurer, has sued (PGR:US)Allstate Corp.
+(ALL:US) and Liberty Mutual Holding Co. over similar programs.
 It settled with Allstate, while the case against Liberty Mutual is scheduled for a mediation conference May 3, according to the court docket in that case.

 The cases are Progressive Casualty Insurance Co. v.
 Hartford Fire Insurance Co., 12cv1070, and Progressive Casualty Insurance Co. v.
 State Farm Mutual Automobile Insurance Co., 12cv1068, both U.S. District Court for the Northern District of Ohio (Cleveland).

 To contact the reporter on this story: Susan Decker in Washington at firstname.lastname@example.org

 To contact the editor responsible for this story: Bernard Kohn at email@example.com